Scheifele and Winnipeg take on Edmonton

 Winnipeg Jets (30-23-3, third in the North Division) vs. Edmonton Oilers (35-19-2, second in the North Division)

 BOTTOM LINE: Mark Scheifele leads Winnipeg into a matchup with Edmonton.
-He's ninth in the league with 63 points, scoring 21 goals and recording 42 assists.
+He currently ranks ninth in the NHL with 63 points, scoring 21 goals and recording 42 assists.

 The Oilers are 35-19-2 against the rest of their division.
-Edmonton leads the NHL with 48 power-play goals, led by Leon Draisaitl with 15.
+Edmonton is fifth in the NHL averaging 5.6 assists per game, led by Connor McDavid with 1.3.

 In their last meeting on April 28, Edmonton won 3-1.

-TOP PERFORMERS: Connor McDavid leads the Oilers with 72 assists and has 105 points this season.
-Draisaitl has 18 points over the last 10 games for Edmonton.
+TOP PERFORMERS: McDavid leads the Oilers with 105 points, scoring 33 goals and registering 72 assists.
+Leon Draisaitl has eight goals and 10 assists over the last 10 games for Edmonton.

-Scheifele has 63 total points while scoring 21 goals and totaling 42 assists for the Jets.
-Blake Wheeler has five goals and eight assists over the last 10 games for Winnipeg.
+Nikolaj Ehlers leads the Jets with a plus-15 in 47 games this season.
+Blake Wheeler has 13 points over the last 10 games for Winnipeg.

 LAST 10 GAMES: Oilers: 7-3-0, averaging 3.3 goals, 6.2 assists, 2.9 penalties and 6.4 penalty minutes while giving up 2.8 goals per game with a .904 save percentage.